aramder/aramder.github.io/Rules-of-Acquisition.md

 The Rules of Acquisition are the sacred precepts of Ferengi commerce — a codified business bible first introduced by the first Grand Nagus, Gint.
 Quoted constantly throughout *Star Trek: Deep Space Nine* and beyond, they serve as both satirical commentary on capitalism and genuine in-universe law.

-Most of these are silly, and some are deliberately awful — but a surprising number hold up.
+Some of these reflect a moral framework humans haven't quite adopted yet — but it turns out we're not so different from the Ferengi as we'd like to think.
 The ones marked ★ are rules I've actually seen play out in the real world, whether in business dealings, career moments, or just navigating life.
-Some are obvious in hindsight.
-Others were less obvious until they weren't.
+Some required more firsthand experience to confirm than others.

 ## The Rules